Helping millions of people navigate the world of technology.

 Quality is very important when it comes to photos and videos.
 Google Photos lets you save files in three qualities: Original, High (storage saver), and Express Quality.

-As expected, the photos and videos uploaded in the Original quality will not compress the photos or videos.
-On the other hand, High and Express Quality compress photos to reduce space on Google.
+As expected, photos and videos uploaded in Original quality will not be compressed.
+On the other hand, photos in High and Express Quality are compressed to reduce space on Google.

-For High-Quality Mode, Google will compress the photos and save them at 16MP.
-In the case of videos, they will be compressed to 1080p.
-Similarly, in Express Quality, photos, and videos are resized to 3MP and 480p respectively.
+For High-Quality Mode, Google compresses photos and saves them at 16MP.
+Videos are compressed to 1080p.
+Similarly, in Express Quality, photos, and videos are resized to 3MP and 480p, respectively.

 For a regular user, 16MP is more than enough.
-But if you are a professional photographer, compression might result in a loss of quality.
+But if you are a professional photographer, compression might result in losing quality.

 Storage Limit

-Google offers 15GB of free space which is shared across its products like Google Drive, Gmail, and Google Photos.
-So anything that you upload in Google Drive or Google Photos will count towards the final Google storage i.e., Google Photos storage and Google Drive are the same.
-Once 15GB is over, you can buy extra storage space from Google One.
+Google offers 15GB of free space, which is shared across its products, such as Google Drive, Gmail, and Google Photos.
+So, anything that you upload in Google Drive or Google Photos will count towards the final Google storage; i.e., Google Photos storage and Google Drive storage are the same.
+Once 15GB is gone, you can buy extra storage space from Google One.

 Google Storage space

-Earlier, Google did offer free storage for photos and videos uploaded in High-Quality mode but that feature no longer exists.
+Earlier, Google offered free storage for photos and videos uploaded in High-Quality mode, but that feature no longer exists.

 Sharing of Photos

-Both services let you share photos via a link or you can even collaborate with others.
-Google Photos offers an additional feature known as a Partner Account that will automatically share photos of specific people or from a specific date with your partner.
+Both services let you share photos via a link or collaborate with others.
+Google Photos offers an additional feature known as a Partner Account, which automatically shares photos of specific people or from a specific date with your partner.

 Google Photos offers a powerful search that uses AI to find your photos and videos.
 You can search by the name of the file or the data in the photo.
 For instance, you can find photos by their color, objects in them, scenes, or locations.
 Google Photos also offers facial recognition to recognize familiar humans and dogs.

-Google Drive, on the contrary, also offers a powerful search but it doesn’t use the AI features.
+Google Drive, on the other hand, also offers a powerful search but doesn’t use AI features.

 Photo Editor